owingit/owingit.github.io/_posts/2016-10-19-abroad-in-budapest-1.md

 ️---
 layout: post
-title: "An abroad blog post of sorts"
+title: "An abroad post of sorts"
 date: 2016-10-19
 ---